canonical/yarf/README.md

 2.  **Install the Snap package**

-    Then we should see a `yarf_<version>_<architecture>.snap` under the repository folder.
+    Then we should see a `yarf_<version>_<architecture>.snap` under the repository directory.
 To install it use the command:
     ```
     sudo snap install yarf_{version}_{architecture}.snap --dangerous
     ```